raisimTech/raisimLib/docs/sections/Introduction.rst

 =====================
 - **Linux**

-    * We recommend ubuntu 16.04, 18.04 and 20.04 but RaiSim might work on other distributions
+    * We recommend ubuntu 16.04, 18.04 and 20.04 but RaiSim might work on other distributions.
+Works only on a X86 CPU with an AVX2 instruction set.

 - **Windows 10**

-    * Visual Studio 2019
+    * Visual Studio 2019.
+X86 CPU only.

 - **Mac**

     * Latest version.
-(But probably work on most versions if the cpu supports AVX2)
+Requires the AVX2 instruction set.
+Works on both M1 (Apple ARM) and X86.

 Example code
 ===================